cizar/dh-react-starter/README.md

 ## Step by step

-Create empty directory and go into it
+Create an empty directory and go into it

 ```
 mkdir my-project && cd $_
 ```

-Create the package.json file
+Create the **package.json** file

 ```
 npm init -y